Coryx99/Robotics-II/README.md

 - **Simulation & Verfication**: testing, validation, and performance analysis.

-## Possible application examples:
-* Pick-and-place with a manipulator.
-* Mobile robot trajectory tracking and obstacle avoidance.
-* Cooperative transport of an object by multiple robots.
-* Contact-rich interaction such as pushing or grasping.

 ## Tutorial content
 | File                                                                                                                | Summary                         |
 | ---                                                                                                                 | ---                             |